prowler-cloud/prowler/docs/tutorials/developer-guide/unit-testing.md

 #### API calls not covered

-If the IAM service for the check's we want to test is not covered by Moto we have to inject the objects in the service client using [MagicMock](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.MagicMock).
+If the IAM service for the check's we want to test is not covered by Moto we have to inject the objects in the service client using [MagicMock](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.MagicMock) because we cannot instantiate the service since it will make real calls to the AWS APIs.

 > The following example uses the IAM GetAccountPasswordPolicy which is covered by Moto but this is only for demonstration purposes.